ranemirusG/toolbox-notes/cryptography/notes_cryptography.md

 ### Asymmetric Encryption

 A user wishing to communicate using an asymmetric algorithm would first generate a key pair.
 To ensure the strength of the key generation process, this is usually done by the cryptographic application or the public key infrastructure (PKI) implementation without user involvement.
-One half of the key pair is kept secret; only the key holder knows that key.
+One key of the pair is kept secret; only the key holder knows that key.

 Asymmetric key cryptography solves the problem of key distribution by allowing a message to be sent across an untrusted medium in a secure manner without the overhead of prior key exchange or key material distribution.
 It also allows for several other features not readily available in symmetric cryptography, such as the non-repudiation of origin and delivery, access control and data integrity.